Namruth04/firstrepo/README.md

 # firstrepo
-Just a basic repository to pla around with
+Just a basic repository to play around with